wh0th3h3llam1/PdfDing/README.md

 ## Live Demo
 Try PdfDing on the demo instance: https://demo.pdfding.com

-This is a temporary live demo with shared user accounts, all data will be deleted every 60 minutes.
+This is a temporary live demo with shared user accounts, all data will be deleted at least once every day.

 ## Features
 * Seamless browser based PDF viewing on multiple devices.
 Remembers current position - continue where you stopped reading